 These emails usually have a number of tell-tale signs that should make a business owner question the authenticity.
 Here, according to the FTC, are things to be aware of.

 A message from a government agency that shows up without any prompting from you?
-Given FTC warnings about, that should activate your deflector shields.
+Given FTC warnings about government imposter scams, that should activate your deflector shields.
 An unsolicited “personal/business loan of up to $250,000” for which you’re already eligible?
 In your dreams, but not likely in the real world.
 A request for personal information, including birth date and Social Security number?
 Email, welcome to the trash bin.

 What about the fact that there really is an SBA Office of Disaster Assistance, its mission really is – to quote the email – “to provide low-interest disaster loans to businesses of all sizes,” and the email appears to come from a legit-sounding “loan specialist”?
 That just proves the con artist knows how to cut and paste.